 Above.
 Longitudinal gray scale view.
 The umbilical vein (UV) enters the abdominal cord insertion site.
 The LPV (left portal vein) receives well-oxygenated blood from the umbilical vein and continues to the DV (ductus venosus) and then to the IVC (inferior vena cava) and right atrium.

 Above.
 Longitudinal view.
 Color Doppler.
 The umbilical vein enters the fetal liver.
 Note the flow through the ductus venosus (DV) and inferior vena cava (IVC) with well-oxygenated blood entering the right atrium.

 All aspects of umbilical cord development are complete by 10 to 11 weeks gestation.
-[Moore KL and Persaud, TVN.
+[Moore KL and Persaud TVN.
 The Developing Human-Clinically Oriented Embryology.
 Fifth Edition WB Saunders Company.
 Philadelphia.
 1993.]
 The normal umbilical cord is shown with its placental insertion site and is covered by a glistening layer of amnion.
 The average length is 55 cm. and it may be spiraled or helical.
 [Bonilla-Musoles F, Machado LE, Osborne NG, Raga F, Bonilla F, Puig MJ, Machado F. Morphological assessment of the umbilical cord with three-dimensional ultrasonography.
-The Ultrasound Review of Obstetrics & Gynecology.
+The Ultrasound Review of Obstetrics and Gynecology.
 2002 Jan; 2(1): 17-42.]

 Two dimensional images of umbilical cord should include the following: